Mal di stomaco

-"Mal di stomaco" is a song by Italian rapper Fabri Fibra released on 8 August 2006 as the second single from his third studio album Tradimento.
+"Mal di stomaco" is a song by Italian rapper Fabri Fibra, released on 8 August 2006 through Universal Music Group as the second single from his third studio album Tradimento.

 Music video

 The music video deals with Fabri Fibra's death, showing the reactions to the news by various Italian celebrities.
 The video's intro is a Sky TG24 skit which announces the artist's death, since fake news about Fibra's death were circulating at the time.